-A parent or guardian must come into the building to pick up their member(s).
+A parent or guardian must pick up their member(s).
 Parents should contact their child only via club phone during program hours.

 Late Pick-up

 During the After School Program, members must be picked up no later than 8:00 p.m.
 During days designated on the club calendar which include but are not limited to School Holidays, Early Release and the Summer Program, members must be picked up no later than 6:00 p.m.
 If not picked up on time, the following consequences will apply: